 Processions through Japan

-In addition there were foreign visitors to the shogun’s court.
-When Japan in the wake of the Mongol invasion stopped participating in the rituals of the Sino-centric international system they tried instead to set up a tribute system of their own.
-In the sakoku period, when the country was closed off from the outside world, gathering foreign tribute bearers was of course difficult, but there were still a trickle of foreign merchants who had official permission to visit the country.
+During the sakoku period, when the country was closed off from the outside world, there were still a trickle of foreign merchants who had official permission to visit the country.
 Showing up in Nagasaki in the south of Japan they made the long journey on foot up to Edo, and much as the processions which took the daimyos back and forth to the capital, their processions attracted much excitement.
 There were delegations of merchants from Korea and the Ryukyu islands but also from the Dutch East India Company.